-Fewer colleges accept the Universal College Application than accept the Common Application, but the list includes well-known schools such as Cornell and Harvard, international colleges, and schools that do not accept the Common Application at all.
+The list of schools accepting the Universal College Application includes well-known schools such as Cornell and Harvard, international colleges, and schools that do not accept the Common Application at all.
 Depending on your college list, the Universal College App might be your best choice for managing and sending your college applications.

 Colleges That Accept the Universal College Application

-About 30 colleges currently accept the UCA.
-The list includes well-known schools such as Cornell and Harvard, as well as international colleges, and many schools that do not accept the Common Application.
-CollegeData's Universal Application Colleges at a Glance will help you quickly determine whether any of your target colleges accept it.
+Close to 50 colleges currently accept the Universal College App.
+CollegeData's Universal College Application Colleges at a Glance will help you quickly determine whether any of your target colleges accept it.
 You can also view application deadlines, fees, and supplemental form requirements.

 Some Colleges Have Additional Requirements

-Requests for supplemental forms, teacher recommendation letters, and/or essays will be included in the UCA application requirements for that school.
-The UCA website supplies these report forms as well as forms for letters of recommendation.
-Counselors and teachers can complete, save, and update these forms on the UCA website.
+Requests for supplemental forms, teacher recommendation letters, and/or essays will be included in the Universal College App's application requirements for that school.
+The organization's website supplies these report forms as well as forms for letters of recommendation.
+Counselors and teachers can complete, save, and update these forms on the Universal College App's website.